dbrennand/dbrennand.github.io/content/blog/testing-ansible-content.md

 ## Instances & Drivers 🚗

 Molecule instances are what your Ansible content is executed against.
 Instances are created using a driver.
 Molecule has several drivers for handling the creation and destruction of instances.
-The drivers are currently located in [ansible-community/molecule-plugins](https://github.com/ansible-community/molecule-plugins).
+The drivers are currently located in [ansible-community/molecule-plugins](https://github.com/ansible-community/molecule-plugins) repository.

-For example, the default [Docker driver](https://github.com/ansible-community/molecule-plugins/blob/main/src/molecule_plugins/docker/driver.py) can be used to create a container instance and the [Vagrant driver](https://github.com/ansible-community/molecule-plugins/blob/main/src/molecule_plugins/vagrant/driver.py) can be used to create a virtual machine instance.
+For example, the default [Docker driver](https://github.com/ansible-community/molecule-plugins/blob/main/src/molecule_plugins/docker/driver.py) can be used to create a container instance and the [Vagrant driver](https://github.com/ansible-community/molecule-plugins/blob/main/src/molecule_plugins/vagrant/driver.py) can create a virtual machine instance.

 ## Scenarios 📖